smhgzll/ESP32-S3_SF2_Sampler_Synthesizer_Forked_From_copych/README.md

 - **Partition Scheme**: Choose a partition with the most available SPDIFF space
 - **USB Mode**: Select **TINY USB**
 - **Core Debug Level**: Set to **Info** or lower (higher debug levels may block USB functionality)
+- **Upload SF2 files to internal Flash**: use this plugin for Arduino IDE 2.x.x https://github.com/earlephilhower/arduino-littlefs-upload , or ths one https://github.com/earlephilhower/arduino-esp8266littlefs-plugin if you use Arduino IDE 1.x
+- **Wire a microSD or SD card** to have a lot of SF2 files to choose from

 ---